 Saint Lucia is a member of the Organization of Eastern Caribbean States (OECS) and the Eastern Caribbean Currency Union (ECCU).
-Saint Lucia had an estimated Gross Domestic Product (GDP) of $2.122 billion in 2019 according to the latest figures obtained from the World Bank.
+Saint Lucia had an estimated Gross Domestic Product (GDP) of $1.6 billion in 2020 according to the latest figures obtained from the World Bank.
 Tourism is Saint Lucia’s main economic sector, while real estate and transport are other leading sectors.
-The COVID-19 pandemic has significantly impacted Saint Lucia’s economy, experiencing an 18.9 percent contraction in 2020.
-The International Monetary Fund (IMF) forecasts 3.1 percent growth in 2021.
+The Saint Lucian economy continues to be impacted by the ongoing Covid-19 pandemic.
+The country has seen a slight economic rebound with the Eastern Caribbean Central Bank forecasts 12.1 percent growth in 2022.
 The government remains committed to creating a welcoming and open business climate to attract more foreign investment to the country.
 Investment opportunities are focused primarily in tourism and hotel development, information and communication technology, manufacturing, international financial services, agribusiness, and creative industries.

 The Government of Saint Lucia provides several incentives to encourage domestic and foreign private investment.
 For example, foreign investors in Saint Lucia can repatriate all profits, dividends, and import capital.

 The Saint Lucia legal system is based on the British common law system, but its civil code and property law are greatly influenced by French law.
 Saint Lucia does not have a bilateral investment treaty with the United States but has bilateral investment treaties with the United Kingdom and Germany.

 In 2014, the Government of Saint Lucia signed an Intergovernmental Agreement in observance of the U.S. Foreign Account Tax Compliance Act (FATCA), making it mandatory for banks in Saint Lucia to report the banking information of U.S. citizens.

 1. Openness To, and Restrictions Upon, Foreign Investment